ColleagueRiley/RSGL/README.md

   Because this project was created and the majority of features were created before my learning of Raylib, I am very surprised to see how simular Raylib is to RSGL.
   Raylib and it's community seems to have a very simular view of what a good GUI library should be like as RSGL does.
 So thank you Raylib for showing me that RSGL is not alone.

-  However, some newer additions were inspired by Raylib including it's modular design, use of RLGL (which is created for raylib) and verbos examples.
+  However, some newer additions were inspired by Raylib including it's modular design, RLGL (which RGL is based on) and verbos examples.

 # Eima
   Since I started RSGL, ![Eima](https://github.com/EimaMei) has helped boost the morale of the project, has helped with coming up with ideas for the project, has helped when debating new featues of the project